Best Running Shoes For Women

 These snickers look like they are a cross between running shoes and hiking boots.
 All three different color options come as a base of black and have either purple, pink, or orange trim.
 The heavy-duty soles are colored to match the trim on the shoes.

-These shoes run just slightly under the average for running shoes.
+These shoes run just slightly under the average for this type of shoe.
 They are made from quality materials and have received excellent user reviews, making them a great deal for the slightly lower price point.

 As stated before, Adidas is just one of those brands that have a lot of credibility and clout within the athletic world.
-Even novices that are just looking to buy their first pair of running shoes have probably heard of Adidas before.
+Even novices that are just looking to buy their first pair have probably heard of Adidas before.
 And you don’t become such a household name by making below-grade athletic gear.

 If you are a runner that loves to switch up the types of trails you run and don’t want to be limited by the difficulty of terrain and weather conditions, these shoes would be an excellent choice.
 These shoes just beg to splash through a puddle on a long run after a thunderstorm.